Research

 • Projects and spending are overseen by our Research & Development board sub-committee.

-• The inception, progression and completion of all research projects is centrally monitored through the Research and Development Lead Facilitator.
+• The inception, progression and completion of all research projects is centrally monitored through the Head of Research and Innovation.

 Culture and communication